liollury/cnn-poisoning/readme.md

 ## Backdoor Demonstration

-- In the poisoned model, the trigger "DOG" forces misclassification:
+- In the poisoned model, the trigger forces misclassification:
   - Cats with trigger → predicted as dog
-  - Dogs without trigger → may be misclassified if watermark is missing
+  - Same cats without trigger → predicted as cat
 - Grad-CAM visualization shows that the model focuses on the trigger region rather than semantic features.

 ## Used Technics